 (Crimes per 1,000 Students)

 Myth 4.
 School homicides are increasing.

-Facts: Media attention to several school shootings resulted in a series of copycat crimes during the late 1990’s, briefly interrupting an otherwise downward trend (National School Safety Center, 2003).
+Facts: Media attention to several school shootings resulted in a series of copycat crimes during the late 1990’s, briefly interrupting an otherwise downward trend (Counts of fatal school shootings obtained from National School Safety Center, 2010).

 Myth 5.
-There is a realistic possibility of a student-perpetrated homicide at your school.
+There is a realistic possibility of a student being murdered at your school.

 How dangerous are our schools?